ChildMindInstitute/mindlogger-backend-refactor/README.md

 #### Adjust your database for using with tests

+⚠️️ Remember that you have to do this only once before the first test.

 ```base
 # Connect to the database with Docker
 docker-compose exec postgres psql -U postgres postgres